 in “Mathematical AI/ML for Multiscale Computational Science”:

 1. Machine learning for change-of-scale relationships in predictive dynamical models arising in mathematical computational biology and computational science [2, 4].
 By these technical means, there is the potential to address fundamental issues in reductionism and emergence in the natural sciences.

 3. High-level mathematical/scientific modeling languages and systems targeting high-performance computing (HPC) for predictive dynamical models, in computational biology and computational science.
 This project could incorporate the results of projects 1 and/or 2 above.

-4. Biomorphic neural network growth and evolution, using recent brain architecture knowledge from model organisms.
-This project could, but need not, incorporate the results of projects 1-3 above.
+5. Biomorphic neural network growth and evolution, using recent brain architecture knowledge from model organisms.
+This project should incorporate approaches and/or results from research directions 1-4 above.

 Other projects may also be possible; see my recent publications for current interests.

-Caution: Funding for these projects may take the form of teaching assistantships and/or student-obtained funding (e.g. student-obtained fellowships), unless future grants come through.
+Disclaimer: Funding for these projects may take the form of teaching assistantships and/or student-obtained funding (e.g. student-obtained fellowships), depending on future grants.

-Postdoctoral students interested in the foregoing specialized topics and qualified in the relevant fields named are welcome to inquire.
+Postdoctoral scholars interested in the foregoing specialized topics and qualified in the relevant fields named are welcome to inquire.
 Depending on the funding cycle, there may be an open position, or candidates may have to bring their own funding, e.g. through fellowships.
 Having such funding, however, does not guarantee acceptance as a postdoc.
 For Spring 2022, the currently open postdoctoral scholar job is here.